IvanCaceres/realtime-delivery-app/README.md

 To resolve this security issue, remove/comment out the port bindings from the docker-compose.yml file from the services that run publically on the server (nginx, postgres, redis, php-worker), also making sure to comment out the port binding for the workspace server as well once you're done setting up the app / running Laravel/php commands.

+## Frontend

+To finalize the frontend app you may build for production/produce production files by running:

+From within the `/frontend` folder `npm run build`

+This will produce a `/frontend/build/` directory filled with the production ready scripts / assets You must move the CONTENTS of `/frontend/build` into the backend public directory `/backend/delivery/public`

+This makes the production assets available for user download/html linking.
+All files placed in the `/backend/delivery/public` can be loaded from root `http://localhost/fileExample.js` or whatever your domain is.

+You will need to set up an SSL certificate so browsers allow requesting geo location / device location permissions.

+You may obtain / setup a free SSL certificate by using https://letsencrypt.org/ https://letsencrypt.org/ provides a command line utility to be installed on your server that allows you to run through a command line wizard for setting up an SSL Certificate with them.

+Setting up your SSL certificate will require you to set it up manually by producing the SSL certificate files with the LetsEncrypt command line ssl utility.
+You must then set up the NGINX docker container with the proper SSL configuration, via proxy the NGINX server uses the SSL certificate and points to the Laravel application.

+For the NGINX configuration you will need to create a docker folder/mount share for the certficate files, to link them and make them available within the NGINX container filesystem.

+You will also need to create a folder/mount share for your custom nginx configuration file that loads your new SSL settings.
+Take a look at the existing configuration mounts for the NGINX container/service in the existing docker-compose.yml file.

+You will setup both file share mounts from the docker-compose.yml file